 While the law prohibits employing minors in dangerous conditions, the country has not decided on a national law or regulation that reveals the types of hazardous work for children.
 The minimum legal age for employment in the country is 16, but younger children may work as apprentices with permission from their parents or a legal guardian.

 When you decide on an Algeria employee you want to hire, you need to create a written or oral employment contract.
 All contracts should be in Arabic and include essential information, such as compensation, benefits, termination requirements, paid time off, and more.
 You should also make sure all offer letters and contracts include salary and compensation amounts in Algerian Dinar instead of any other currency.

 Normal working hours are a part of Algeria’s employment compliance laws.
-Employees should work 40 hours a week over a five-day workweek.
+Employees should work 44 hours a week over a five or six-day workweek.
 They’re normally entitled to one day of rest each week, usually on Fridays.
 Your employees cannot work more than 20% of their statutory normal hours as overtime.
 As an employer, you need to pay overtime at no less than 50% of the employee’s hourly pay.

 Algeria employment compliance laws don’t typically apply to the onboarding process, which leaves you to create a training and onboarding program.
 We recommend reviewing all contracts with employees during their first day or week working for your company.
 Once both parties agree to the terms, you should sign the contract and keep a copy at your office.

 If your employees are stepping into a more technical position, you should provide job training that will help them succeed.
 Some small subsidiaries can onboard several employees at one time.
 If that’s your subsidiary, try holding a meeting for all new hires to attend to get to know each other and more about your company.

 Benefits of Hiring Outsourcing in Algeria